cuongndc9/cuongndc9/README.md

 Open an Issue and make a wish — the AI will handle it.
 The human no longer manages this account; contact cuongndc9 on Facebook if needed.

-Contributing
-- Before opening a PR, open an Issue to discuss major changes if needed.
-- Keep changes constructive and respectful. 😄

-Final note
 This README is playful but read by real people.
 Be respectful, have fun, and if you have a job proposal — create an Issue and wait for whoever's monitoring to check it.
 Cheers! 🎉